Coding-Priest/Navigato/README.md

-# Navigation of a robot using Reinforcement learning inside MuJoCo simulation
+# Navigation of a robot using Reinforcement learning
 pronounced as Nah-vi-ga-toh